Our lawyers are handling cases for victims who want o bring a Novartis Beovu lawsuit in all 50 states.

 What Is Beovu?

 Brolucizumab-dbll, known by the brand name Beovu, is a vascular endothelial growth factor (VEGF) inhibitor.
 It is intended to treat wet AMD (age-related macular degeneration).
 Beovu is manufactured by the Swiss pharmaceutical giant Novartis.
 It is administered via intravitreal injection.
 Beovu comes in a 6mg single-use vial.
 The recommended dose is a monthly injection for the first three months.
-This is followed by an injection every 8-12 weeks.
+An injection follows this every 8-12 weeks.
 The FDA approved Beovu in October 2019.

 What Are Beovu’s Common Side Effects?